neemashahbazi/neemashahbazi.github.io/_pages/about.md

 -->

 - **Nima Shahbazi**, Jin Wang, Zhengjie Miao and Nikita Bhutani.
-“Fairness-aware Data Preparation for Entity Matching”.
-Under revision in ICDE 2024.
+“Fairness-aware Data Preparation for Entity Matching”, in ICDE 2024.

 - **Nima Shahbazi**, Stavros Sintos and Abolfazl Asudeh.
 “FairHash: A Fair and Memory/Time-efficient Hash Map” in SIGMOD 2024.